learnbyexample/cli-computing/Command_Line_Introduction.md

 Note: Your command prompt might be different, for now you can leave it as or change it to the simple prompt I prefer by executing `PS1="$ "`

+In the above example, `cat` command is used to display contents of a file and `echo` command is used to display contents of a variable - these commands have other uses as well, which will be covered later on

 <br>

 ## <a name="command-help"></a>Command Help